aimms/how-to/Articles/294/294-Online-XML-HTTP-library.rst

 * :download:`HttpFood.zip <download/HttpFood.zip>`

-* A variation, whereby the data is read to AIMMS identifiers: :download:`HttpFoodIntegrated.zip <download/HttpFoodIntegrated.zip>`
+* A variation, whereby the data from a JSON file is read to AIMMS identifiers: :download:`HttpFoodIntegrated.zip <download/HttpFoodIntegrated.zip>`

 Related Topics